SangeethaEaswaran/weather-forecast-bdd/README.md

 ====================
 ***

-The weather Forecast will be used for test automation purposes.
+The weather Forecast BDD will be used for test automation purposes.
 The project uses cucumber-boilerplate framework - [https://github.com/webdriverio/cucumber-boilerplate.git] run WebdriverIO tests with cucumber

 ## Requirements